| |

 Okay, let’s talk about parent communication.
 Parent communication is one of those things that can make or break your year.
 Yes, it’s that important.

-While most veteran teachers can think of an unreasonably difficult parent or two, fortunately difficult parents are few and far between.
+While most veteran teachers can think of an unreasonably difficult parent or two, fortunately, difficult parents are few and far between.
 Most parents want to like you.
 They want to be on the same team.
 It’s important to build on that.
 So, what can we as teachers do to build rapport and establish a positive relationship?

 • Organize the paperwork.
-Once you get papers back you’ll need to keep track of them.
+Once you get the papers back, you’ll need to keep track of them.
 I find it helpful to print off a bunch of copies of my class roster at the start of the year on colored paper.
 I punch holes in them and put them in a binder.
-As I send home forms that will be coming back I label a roster sheet with the form name.
-I add a blank copy behind the roster in case I need to send second copies home.
-As the forms are returned, I highlight the student’s name and put their sheet behind the roster.
-That way it’s easy to tell who has and hasn’t returned things at a glance.
+As I send home forms that will be coming back, I label a roster sheet with the form name.
+I added a blank copy behind the roster in case I need to send second copies home.
+I highlighted student names and put the returned sheets behind the roster.
+That way it was easy to tell who has and hasn’t returned things at a glance.
 I can run extra copies, remind students, and call parents easily.
-Plus, nothing gets lost.Grab this free parent contact log and check out the tips for establishing positive parent communication.
+Grab this free parent contact log and check out the tips for establishing positive parent communication.

 Think Before You Send

-Dealing with parents can be one of the most challenging parts of teaching, but establishing a good rapport with your parents can also be one of the most rewarding parts.
-The beginning of the year gives us an incredible opportunity to set the tone for the rest of the year.
+Dealing with parents can be one of the most challenging parts of teaching, but establishing a good rapport with your classroom parents can also be one of the most rewarding parts.
+The beginning of the year gives you an incredible opportunity to set the tone for the rest of the year.
 Keeping communication positive, organized, documented, and professional will go a long way in making your year go well.

 I’d love to hear your thoughts.
 What tips do you have?